What Toothpastes Should I Be Using

 Toothpaste for older kids and adults

-Kids aged 3-6 can use the same level of fluoride as babies but need to use a pea-sized amount on their brush.
+Kids aged 3-6 can use the same level of fluoride as babies but need to use a pea-sized amount.
 Then, from 7 onwards, they can step it up to a toothpaste containing fluoride of 1,350-1,500ppm.
 It’s also important to curb any bad habits (soothers/dummies, thumb-sucking, nail-biting and pen-chewing) that could harm little teeth – especially as adult ones begin to come through.

 Toothpaste for sensitive teeth